 Individually, Grimstad wrapped up the 2019-20 season with high prestige as she was named the recipient of the 2020 Dinah Shore Trophy Award, WGCA All-America Second Team, WGCA All-Academic Scholar and ACC Golfer of the Month for March.
 Three more Canes – Kristyna Frydlova, Anna Backman and Franziska Sliper – joined Grimstad as WGCA All-Academic Scholars.

-During the 2018-19 season, the Hurricanes reached NCAA Regionals for the seventh straight season and set several program records during the year.
-The Hurricanes set five school records at at the Schooner Fall Classic and Illini Invitational.
+During the 2018-19 season, the Hurricanes reached NCAA Regionals for the eighth straight season and set several program records during the year.
+The Hurricanes set five school records at the Schooner Fall Classic and Illini Invitational.
 In Norman, Miami set the program marks for lowest three-day total (833), two-day total (542) and one-day totals (267 and 275) on a par-71 course.
 At the Medinah Country Club golf course, the Canes scored the lowest par-72, 54-hole total (846) in program history.